 All of the sites are self-service, with trolleys provided to help with heavy items.
 Site staff will provide assistance if requested.
 Make sure you wear sensible footwear.

 We accept household waste from your own home (subject to some restrictions) for recycling or disposal free of charge at all 11 sites.
 Traders are able to recycle or dispose of the same range of materials through the chargable trade waste service.

-Some materials are not accepted on sites (e.g. cat/dog poo, asbesto, clinical waste, explosives, radioactive waste and liquid paint.
+Some materials are not accepted on sites: cat/dog poo, asbesto, clinical waste, explosives, radioactive waste and liquid paint.
 For more information and details on other restricted items click here or search our A - Z of Recycling.